julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 - Cleanse after violent death
 - Prevent spiritual contamination following war or plague

-Unlike herbs associated with comfort or blessing, wormwood was believed to **hold the line**—between the living and the dead, the past and the present, the safe and the unsafe.
+Unlike herbs associated with comfort or blessing, wormwood was believed to **hold the line**: between the living and the dead, the past and the present, the safe and the unsafe.

 This belief appears repeatedly in burial customs, threshold charms, and land-clearing rites.